 Each year, our Annual Report details our achievements, outcomes and future plans to support the health and wellbeing of country children, families and communities.

 We help connect country kids to the vital developmental, behavioural, and mental health services they need to reach their full potential.
-In FY22, we supported nearly 5,200 children – an increase of 32% from FY21.
-We also partnered with over 7,500 caregivers, educators and health professionals to provide truly integrated and collaborative wraparound care for our clients.
+In FY23, we supported over 3,400 children with a 69% increase from FY22 of total beneficiaries supported.
+We also partnered with over 6,985 caregivers, educators and health professionals to provide truly integrated and collaborative wraparound care for our clients.

 With the support of our steadfast partners, donors and supporters, we are working towards our ultimate ambition: that every country child has access to the developmental services they need to support their early development and enrich their lives.

 children, caregivers, educators and health professionals directly and indirectly supported.

 communities reached across 4 states.

 of parents have new skills and strategies to help their child after they or their child has participated in a RFW program.

 of parents say their children are doing better overall following participation in a RFW program.

 Royal Far West is Australia’s only national charity dedicated to improving the health and wellbeing of country children.

 Laying the Foundations for our future.
 Learn about how we plan to secure our ability to support country kids for the next 100 years.